 3. A strategy for longevity

-No single strategy will work for every company in every situation.
-However, there are some guidelines you should consider before taking out a business loan.
+No single strategy works for every company in every situation.
+However, consider some guidelines before taking out a business loan.

 The main principle is to use debt selectively and strategically.
-If necessary, use it to finance transactions needed to stay in business.
+If necessary, use debt to finance transactions needed to stay in business.
 You have little choice.

 Where possible, finance growth opportunities with the company’s retained earnings rather than debt.
-Only use debt to pursue a growth opportunity if the returns are high and the risk is very low.
+Use debt to pursue a growth opportunity only if the returns are high and the risk is very low.

-Never use so much debt that the investment could jeopardize your ability to stay in business if it fails.
-This leaves your business vulnerable.
+Never use so much debt that the investment could jeopardize your ability to stay in business if the investment fails.
+This outcome leaves your business vulnerable.

 This strategy restricts the number of growth opportunities you can pursue.
 The company won’t grow as quickly as it could.
-However, it has advantages.
+However, this strategy has advantages.
 It is easy to understand, simple to implement, and leads to a more financially resilient company.

 4. Suggestions for financial longevity